+- 1. Observational and imaginative drawing

+- 2. Introduction to charcoal

-- 1. Observational and imaginative drawing - 2.
-Understanding light, value, and form to convey powerful drawing. - 3.
-Focus on still life, bones, hands, and some narrative. - 4.
-Blending concepts and symbols to begin expression through drawing. - 5.
-Charcoal, conte, and mixed media.
+- 3. Understanding light, value, and form to convey powerful drawing.

+- 4. Focus on still life and some narrative.

+- 5. Blending concepts and symbols to begin expression through drawing.

 OFFICE HOURS: In addition to scheduled class times, I will be available to meet with students and parents by appointment to answer questions or review class material.